nzoLogic/festivals/README.md

 Server entry point is index.js which serves the React front-end through the 'client' directory.

-If you cloned the repo, run npm start in the root directory.
+If you cloned the repo, **you must have mongodb installed and running** then run npm start in the root directory in your terminal.
 That triggers concurrently to run the server and webpack client server.

 ### Technological Features

-* MongoDB API returns **JSON** data
+* MongoDB API returns JSON data
 * Serving React front-end with Express Server
 * Proxied front-end API requests with [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [Concurrently](https://www.npmjs.com/package/concurrently)
 * [Semantic UI](https://semantic-ui.com/) for general styling